TauConsortium/home.io/pages/getting-started.md

       <img class="timeline-img" src="{{ site.urlimg }}timeline/time03.jpg" alt="Fish">
    </div>
    <div class="text-left">
-      <p>Create new repositories that allow the users to explore different types of analyses of the available datasetsGenerate teaching modules that allow new users and early-stage investigators to learn about specific bioinformatics analyses</p>
+      <span>Create new repositories that allow the users to explore different types of analyses of the available datasetsGenerate teaching modules that allow new users and early-stage investigators to learn about specific bioinformatics analyses</span>
    </div>
 </div>